 So our ecological treasures are all connected — and here's why the Beidler piece of the puzzle is so important:

 This forest is where Audubon South Carolina does some of its most important research, which helps our state’s birds thrive.
 If you’re a data geek (we proudly are), check out our new MAPS station and Project Protho, which tracks Beidler's tiny birds thousands of miles south on their winter migrations.

 If you want a clean river, you’ve got to protect the land around it.
 That’s because a natural landscape filters out pollutants.
-But if you want an exceptionally clean river, you’ve got to protect the entire watershed — meaning the larger landscape that includes all the little waterways that drain into the river.
+But if you want an exceptionally clean river, you’ve got to protect the whole watershed — meaning all the little waterways that drain into the river.

-The benefits, of course, flow downstream.
+The benefits flow downstream.
 A clean Edisto River helps keep the ACE Basin biologically vital.
 It also supplies clean drinking water to homes and businesses in the Charleston area, lowering the cost of water treatment now and in the future.

 Restoration & Flood Prevention

 At Beidler Forest we’re also restoring wetlands — 7,000 acres and counting.
-Wetlands act like a sponge, absorbing excess water during storms.
-That, in turn, minimizes flooding downstream.
+Wetlands absorb excess water during storms, minimizing flooding downstream.

 Plus, Beidler is joining other conservation groups across the Southeast in restoring key pieces of the longleaf pine ecosystem, which once covered ninety million acres in this region.
 Longleaf restoration is great news for the federally-endangered Red-cockaded Woodpecker, along with Northern Bobwhites, Brown-headed Nuthatches, Bachman’s Sparrows, and more.